zachvalenta/jvns.ca/content/post/2018-11-11-understand-the-software-you-use-in-production.markdown

 * there was a buggy commit in an update, which caused it to segfault
 * One of the default settings resulted in retry & timeout headers weren't respected
 * Envoy (as a client) doesn't support TLS session resumption, so servers with a large amount of Envoy clients get DDOSed by TLS handshakes
-* Envoy's active healthchecking means that every single client.
-This is mostly okay but (again) services with many clients
+* Envoy's active healthchecking means that you services get healthchecked by every client.
+This is mostly okay but (again) services with many clients can get overwhelmed by it.
-* Having every client independently healthcheck every server interacts somewhat poorly with services which are under heavy load, and can exacerbate performance issues by removing
+* Having every client independently healthcheck every server interacts somewhat poorly with services which are under heavy load, and can exacerbate performance issues by removing up-but-slow clients from the load balancer rotation.
 * Envoy doesn't retry failed connections by default

 A lot of these aren't bugs -- they're just cases where what we expected the default configuration